Some current and recent Australian Platypus Conservancy projects include:

 Community Monitoring of the Australian Water-rat (Hydromys chrysogaster) in Victoria

-A community-based monitoring program is establishing the current status of water-rats on a catchment-by-catchment basis in Victoria.
-Practical action will then be initiated to counter threats to the long-term survival of vulnerable populations of this attractive native mammal.
+A community-based monitoring program established the current status of water-rats on a catchment-by-catchment basis in Victoria.

 Yarra Ranges Platypus Conservation Strategy

 Development of a conservation strategy for the Shire of Yarra Ranges that has some of Victoria’s most threatened platypus populations within its boundaries.

 Major sponsor: Shire of Yarra Ranges .

 Development of a conservation strategy for the Wimmera, a region that has some of Victoria’s most threatened platypus populations within its boundaries.